-"I mind when you sneeze in my face instead of into a tissue.
+"I mind when you sneeze in my face instead of a tissue.
 I definitely don't mind that you're gay.
-You really thought it would bother me?" he asked, trying not to sound hurt.
+You really thought it would bother me?"
+Ken asked, trying not to sound hurt.

-"No, I didn't, it's just…" Daisuke's eyes narrowed.
-He hunched forward with an expression of shock.
-"You didn't know, did you?"
+"No, I didn't, it's just…" Brown eyes narrowed.
+Daisuke hunched forward and asked, with a look of suspicion: "You didn't know, did you?"

 "… Er, I –"

-"You did know!"
-Daisuke shot to his feet.
+"You knew!"
+He shot to his feet.
 "You knew that I'm gay!"

 "Well, it was only kind of a guess."